Deratiseur/Oops/README.md

 Example: Bring Oops a scroll of "Improved Haste", and for 60000 gps and 6000 xp it will allow you to cast "Improved Haste" as a special ability 1x/day.

 Renewable at will with all vanilla spells (Except Identify), as long as you have enough to pay and scrolls to provide.

+It works with all the basic spells in the game and spells from <a href=https://github.com//Deratiseur/Interplan>The Interplane</a>.